LPAshurst/Among-Us-IRL/backend/README.md

 - To start an instance: `docker compose up`

         Use `-d` flag to run in background

+        On windows, make sure that docker desktop is running
 - To enter the instance: `docker exec -it backend-db-1 bash`

 - To access the db once in: `mysql -uroot -p`